Mes0903/Cpp-Miner/Miner_Tutorial/Array_Pointer/README.md

 #### Three-way comparison operator

 > [n4868(7.6.8)](https://timsong-cpp.github.io/cppwp/n4868/expr.spaceship#6)：If at least one of the operands is of object pointer type and the other operand is of object pointer or array type, array-to-pointer conversions ([conv.array]), pointer conversions ([conv.ptr]), and qualification conversions are performed on both operands to bring them to their composite pointer type ([expr.type]).
-After the conversions, the operands shall have the same type.
+After the conversions, the operands shall have the same type.<br><br>
 >
 > [Note 1: If both of the operands are arrays, array-to-pointer conversions are not applied. — end note]

 #### 關係運算子